automl/HPOBench/README.md

 HPOlib3 is a library for hyperparameter optimization and black-box optimization benchmark with a focus on reproducibility.

 **Note:** Hpolib3 is under active construction.
 Stay tuned for more benchmarks.
-Information on how to contribution a new benchmark will follow shortly.
+Information on how to contribute a new benchmark will follow shortly.

 ## In 4 lines of code